Dangers of AI in Social Media: The Silent Invasion

 Dangers of AI in Social Media

 Creepy?
-You damn right.
+You bet.

 The Algorithm That Knows You Better Than You Know Yourself